IDGCaptainRussia94/Terraria-SGAmod/README.md

 Changelog:

-3.530-(5/1/21)-Patch 11-Tech N Wreck (Unfinished):
+3.530-(5/1/21)-Patch 11-Tech N Wreck

 --Added:

--Plasmic Rail Gun, Pulsar Perforator, Uranium Filled Snowballs, Sand Tosser, Radioactive Snowball Cannon, Terra Excavator, True Rainbow Heart, Yoyo Threads, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star
+-Seraphim Shard, Plasmic Rail Gun, Pulsar Perforator, Aura Borealis Staff, Uranium Filled Snowballs, Throwing Star, Sand Tosser, Radioactive Snowball Cannon, Terra Excavator, True Rainbow Heart, Yoyo Threads, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear, Prismic Star, Glowrock, Overseen Cystals

+-Near Terrarian Orbit: A low gravity subworld environment full of asteriods and rich in rare materials and gems, simply fly up and out of your world.
+Just be sure you come with proper breathing apparatus!

+-Added a new Town NPC: The Conbrand Merchant, he is interested in trading you "Contraband Crates" for rare materials, find him hanging around after-dark in your town

--Nomadic armor set, an early pre-boss desert themed thrower set made from easy to get materials!
+-The Nomadic armor set, an early pre-boss desert themed thrower set made from easy to get materials!
+RoR2 Engineer summoner-aligned set made from post-Skeletron materials!
+And JellyBru's Dev Armor finally added!

--Somewhat unfinished summoner-aligned Engineer set.
+-Vibranium armor and a few weapons for the late game

+-Venerable Catharsis, for a hefty Expertise cost from Draken after Moonlord you can make Normal Worlds into Expert Worlds.

 -Luminous Alter, use it to transmute various items overtime by infusing them with Starlight!

 -A stronger post-L.Wraith Prismic Banshee that drops double loot, also the Prismic Banshee has been given a brand new original look!
 Thanks JellyBru and Rijam! (hint: put fallen stars into the previous mentioned Luminous Alter)

+-A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's figt and apperence has been tweaked

 -Hoppers [strikeout]N Droppers[strikeout], automate your Terraria!

--Prismic Banshee has a stronger manually summoned version after Luminite Wraith is defeated you can fight for double loot, the boss in general has undergone a couple of changes

--A stronger rematch against Sharkvern is now possible by using the Conch while it is raining, after you've beaten him once (doing so fully unlocks Tidal Charm), Sharkvern's apperence has been changed

--New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights
+-New Config options: Hellion sky detail and HUD Y displacement, options to disable Drowning Presence/Snowfrosted outside of boss fights, Option to enable/disable early luminite

 -Limbo has been given a loading screen

 -Added alot of missing debuff icons

--Various Resprites, added missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!
+-Various Resprites, added many missing sprites, and smaller improvements; many items have been given an equip sprite and enjoy a far better looking Jackpot with glowing coins!

--Unfinished Vibranium content, use cheat sheet to access it

 --Changed:

 -The Calamity Rune and Luminous Gel are created at the Luminous Alter now, check the wiki for all the recipe combos

+-The Strange Portal has been given a head and can now be manually moved into different houses

 -Draken's Dialog has been moved around to help give players instructions, also a new interaction has been added after you become close friends